opportus/object-mapper/README.md

 > An abstraction layer is a way of hiding the working details of a subsystem, allowing the separation of concerns to facilitate interoperability and platform independence.

-The more the *root* system has lossely coupled layers (say an application), the more it has data representations, the more it has to transform data from one representation to another.
+The more the *root* system (say an application) has independent layers, the more it has data representations, the more it has to transform data from one representation to another.

 Think for exemple of the Clean Architecture:

-- Controller transforms the (POST) request model to the corresponding interactor/usecase request model
+- Controller transforms the (POST) request to the corresponding representation interactor/usecase request representation
-- Interactor transforms the usecase request model to the corresponding domain model (entity)
+- Interactor transforms the usecase request representation to the corresponding domain entity representation
-- Entity gateway transforms the domain model to the corresponding persistence model and vice-versa
+- Entity gateway transforms the domain entity representation to the corresponding persistence representation and vice-versa
-- Presenter transforms the domain model to the corresponding view model
+- Presenter transforms the domain entity representation to the corresponding view representation

-Each of these layers' essence is to transform data based on the logic they are composed of.
+Each of these layers' essence is to map data based on the logic they are composed of.
 This logic is what is called the *flow of control* (over data).

 Reffering to our example...
 This flow of control is defined by the *path finder*.
-These controls are our *check points*.
-The `ObjectMapper` service is nothing but that concrete layered system itself.
+These flowed controls are our *check points*.
+The `ObjectMapper` service is nothing but that concrete layered system.
 Such layered OOP system is an *object mapper*.

-A whole application can be **efficiently** architectured around that *object mapper* becoming somehow its articulated spine...
+A whole application can be efficiently architectured around that *object mapper* becoming its flexible backbone...

 ### Recursion